Josephchinedu/Josephchinedu/README.md

 </p>

-Here are some ideas to get you started:
+A bit about me:

-- 🔭 I’m currently working on ...
-I’m currently not working
+- 🔭 I’m currently not working
 - 🌱 I’m currently learning ...
-Python / Django @https://univelcity.com/
+Python / Django @<a href="https://univelcity.com/">Univelcity</a>
 - 👯 I’m looking to collaborate on ... future technology
 - 💬 Ask me about ...
 Nigeria Music and about my home town
 - 📫 How to reach me: ...  joseph4jubilant@gmail.com